Face-to-Face or eLearning?

 eLearning at Kodiak College

 Fifty percent of Kodiak College courses are delivered by eLearning.
 The format of these courses varies: some are entirely online and asynchronous and others require that students participate in class by computer or video conference while class is in session.
 Students should understand the general difference between these options before they register.
 Please consider the comparisons below and ask questions if you need more information.
-Contact Student Services at email@example.com. or by email to
+Contact Student Services at 907-486-1266 or by email to firstname.lastname@example.org.

 Comparison: Face-to-Face vs. eLearning